Business is like the world itself: it never stops evolving, it’s super-competitive, and ruthless, to say the least.

 - Breathe!
 Take a swig of water if you need it.

-And that’s a wrap on sales enablement sessions.
 Wanna learn even more on the subject?
-We’ve got your covered.
+We’ve got you covered.
 There’s a whole section dedicated to sales enablement in Product Marketing Core, and tons of tried and tested templates in our membership plans.